How to Fish a Crankbait

 Medium diving crankbaits represent a diving depth and crankbait body size that is the most popular size cranks.
 They are very effective even in waters deeper than 10 feet.

-A medium crankbait is an excellent choice for shallower water when you want to dig into the ground.
+A medium crankbait is excellent for shallower water when digging into the ground.

 You will use these tacks on lakes or rivers with more rigid rocky bottoms to cause disturbances.
 Like shallow squarebill crankbaits, deflections will trigger strikes.
 A short stop after a deflection can cause sudden strikes.

 Whenever the fish are near the bottom or suspended over deeper water, a medium diver can also be an excellent choice to attract them.
-As we mentioned before, the bill size isn’t always causing the strike.
+As we mentioned, the bill size isn’t always causing the strike.

-It’s often the body shapes; it depends on water clarity, creek channel, retrieve to trigger bites.
+It’s often the body shapes; it depends on water clarity, creek channel, and retrieve to trigger bites.

 Deep Diving Crankbaits

-Fishing crankbaits deep is ideal for an offshore fishing structure such as rocks piles, creek channels, and ledges.
+Fishing crankbaits deep is ideal for an offshore fishing structures such as rocks piles, creek channels, and ledges.
 The effort and speed required to crank a crankbait are even more critical.

 Similar but more critical than with shallower styles, bottom contact is vital.
-Things under the deep water move slower, so a sudden change of direction is essential and will everything when it comes to getting bites.
+Things under the deep water move slower, so a sudden change of direction is essential and will help everything when getting bites.

 A deep-diving crankbait is ideal if you’re hunting in deep water spots.
-The logic behind it is to have complete control of your bait, feel everything it swims by, bumps into, or even breathes on it.
+The logic behind it is to have complete control of your bait and feel everything it swims by, bumps into, or even breathes on it.

 When bass fishing with deep divers with two treble hooks.
 It’s vital to keep them razor-sharp—professional anglers like them for pre-spawn bass fishing.